the-common/ansible-lint-configuration-template/README.md

 The following external materials are referenced during the development of this project:

 * [Configuration - Ansible Lint Documentation](https://ansible.readthedocs.io/projects/lint/configuring/)
-  Explans the format of the Ansible-lint configuration file.
+  Explains the format of the Ansible-lint configuration file.

 ## Licensing